Tesla

 Low

 Dry-electrode cell coating has been the bottleneck on 4680 production volume.
-Wet-process cells substituted on early Cybertruck packs — same chemistry, different manufacturing process.
+Wet-process cells substituted on early Cybertruck packs — same chemistry, different process.

 Low